alefranz/MELT/README.md

 LoggingAssert.Contains("number", 42, scope.Properties);
 ```

-And to assert log properties, the using is no longer needed
+And to assert log properties, the `using` is no longer needed

 ```csharp
 using MELT.Xunit;
 // no longer needed :)
 ```

-### Setup of ASP.NET Core Inteagration Tests
+### Setup of ASP.NET Core Integration Tests

 Setting up the web application factory with the test logger